onflow/flow-interaction-template-service/README.md

 ## 📖 Overview

-This repository is a place to developers to propose their Interaction Templates to be audited, and where Interaction Tempaltes can be stored and hosted by the provided API.
+This repository is a place for developers to propose their Interaction Templates to be audited, and where Interaction Templates can be stored and hosted by the provided API.

 ## 💡 Propose Interaction Template